-The Assistant Accountant in the Capital & Treasury Team (AA) is empowered, in the absence or unavailability of the FMT (and in discussion with the Head of Finance, an Assistant Head of Finance or a Finance Manager) to conclude deals with brokers or directly or indirectly with counterparties for the investment and lending of monies on behalf of the Council within the conditions and criteria set out within the Schedules to the TMPs.
+The Assistant Accountant in the Capital & Treasury Team (AA) is empowered to conclude deals directly or indirectly with counterparties and, in the absence of the Finance Manager (Treasury), with brokers for the investment and lending of monies on behalf of the Council within the conditions and criteria set out within the Schedules to the TMPs.

 The AA is empowered to execute transactions, on the Council's on-line banking system or by whatever means appropriate, to repay monies borrowed or to invest temporary cash balances.
-All such transactions will require authorisation from The Head of Finance and other senior officers nominated by the CFO, including the Assistant Heads of Finance, and the Finance Managers, but excluding the Finance Manager (Treasury),
+All such transactions will require authorisation from the Head of Finance and Resources or other senior officers nominated by the CFO, including the Assistant Heads of Finance, and the Finance Managers, but excluding the Finance Manager (Treasury),